Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Intelligence instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Elemental Flux, Veiled Moon.